 - Elastomers: HNBR, EnDura® FKM and Perlast® plus Perlast® ICE FFKM

-- Springs: PEEK, Inconel Alloy or Stainless steel 316
+- Springs: PEEK, Inconel Alloy or Stainless Steel 316

 PPE spring seals provide a versatile sealing system for bi-directional pressure applications in static conditions.
-Commonly used in place of T-seals, spring seals are much easier to install, especially in ROV and restricted access situations.
+Commonly used in place of T-seals, S-seals are much easier to install, especially in ROV and restricted access situations.
 Spring seals are symmetrical in their cross section and so they can be used in both rod or piston grooves.

 Spring seals can be manufactured in various standard or non-standard sizes allowing them to be retro-fitted into existing O-ring grooves.